Results of the 2024 New South Wales local elections in Outer Sydney: Burwood

 Burwood Council is composed of six councillors elected proportionally to a single ward, as well as a directly-elected mayor.
 The Labor Party won a majority at the 2021 election with four seats, including the mayoralty.

 The Greens won 12.7% of the vote in 2021 and elected one councillor, Ned Cutcher.
-He is not seeking re-election, and the Greens are not recontesting for unknown reasons.
+He did not seek re-election.

-A new party, Australia Multinational Unity Inc (also known simply as "Unity"), is contesting the election with four candidates.
+A new party, Australia Multinational Unity Inc (also known simply as "Unity"), contested the election with four candidates.